BensonRen/AEM_DIM_Bench/README.md

 1. special thanks to github of [Peurifoy et al.](https://github.com/iguanaus/ScatterNet) from their paper [Nanophotonic particle simulation and inverse design using artificial neural networks](10.1126/sciadv.aar4206) for providing the Shell dataset
 2. special thanks to github of [Chen et al.](https://github.com/closest-git/MetaLab) from their paper [Smart inverse design of graphene-based photonic metamaterials by an adaptive artificial neural network](10.1039/c9nr01315f) for providing the Stack dataset.
 3. special thanks to github of [Ren et al.](https://github.com/BensonRen/BDIMNNA) from their paper [Benchmarking deep inverse models over time, and the neural-adjoint method](https://proceedings.neurips.cc/paper/2020/hash/007ff380ee5ac49ffc34442f5c2a2b86-Abstract.html) for providing the ADM dataset
+## Funding
+We acknowledge funding from the Department of Energy under U.S. Department of Energy (DOE) (DESC0014372).

 ## License